Wajahat Rauf

 Wajahat Rauf is a Pakistani director, actor, screenwriter, producer and musician.

-He has directed and produced commercially successful films, including Karachi Se Lahore (2015), Lahore Se Aagey (2016), Chhalawa (2019) and Parde Mein Rehne Do (2022).
+He has directed and produced commercially successful films, including Karachi Se Lahore (2015), Lahore Se Aagey (2016), Chhalawa (2019), Parde Mein Rehne Do (2022) & Daghabaaz Dil (2024).
 Rauf has also produced several popular TV dramas including Raqs-e-Bismil (2021).
-He is the host and creator of a highly popular YouTube show Voice Over Man.
+He is the host and creator of a popular YouTube show Voice Over Man.

 Career

+TV producer and musician

-Wajahat Rauf was the channel head of AAG TV, a youth entertainment channel with particular attention given to music, and he himself released a song in 2011, Shikwa.
-The later being the OST for the youth series Kiya Life Hai aired on ARY Digital.
+Wajahat Rauf was the channel head of AAG TV, a youth entertainment channel with particular focus on music, and he himself released a song in 2011, Shikwa.
+It became the OST for the youth series Kiya Life Hai aired on ARY Digital.
 He has produced over 26 television dramas.

 Film career

 Rauf made his debut as a film director with Karachi Se Lahore in 2015, which grossed 10.5 crore at box-office.
 He made his second film in 2016, which was titled Lahore Se Aagey, which grossed 21.6 crore at box-office.
 In 2019, he directed Chhalawa which was also a box-office success.
-His 4th film, Parde Mein Rehne Do was released on May 3rd 2022 and received critical acclaim from major publications.
+His 4th film, Parde Mein Rehne Do was released on May 3, 2022, and received critical acclaim from major publications.